 Matthew Curry was born in Chicago, Illinois, in 1975.
 He grew up between Detroit, MI, and Wilmington, DE.
-Having majored in Illustration at Rhode Island School of Design, he is currently a twice Grammy nominated designer, illustrator, painter, and the principal of the award winning design studio, Imagefed, based in Washington DC.
+Having majored in Illustration at Rhode Island School of Design, he is currently a twice Grammy nominated designer, illustrator, painter, and the principal of his award winning design studio in Washington DC.

 Matthew Curry draws inspiration from mythology and religious iconography; landscape paintings and street art; graphics and cartoons; Edo art and beats.
 He serves up layered landscapes haunted with anatomical and figurative juxtapositions in which the playful and sinister coexist.
 Behind abstract and aggressive marks, quiet bouts may be discovered.
 Poetic hiccoughs.